neocliff/my-make-things/README.md

 # my-make-things

-this repo contains a complete make system that (hopefully) scales-up to support building a complex project. this code uses maxtrua's Makefile project for handling dependency files (generation and loading).
+This repo contains a complete make system that (hopefully) scales-up to support building a complex project.
+This code started with maxtrua's Makefile project for handling dependency files (generation and loading) and grew from there.
+I built this as a skeleton for a large project at work.

-## organization of make files
+## Organization of Make Files

-how the make system is laid out...
+How the make system is laid out...
 * hello/makefile - the main driver for everything
 * hello/component.mk - defines the component being built
 * build_system/build_library/defaults.mk - contains the default